IgnacioFan/classroom_migrate/readme.md

 ## SQL Note

+- How does Postgres handle text column?
+  - Text doesn't have actual limit.
+The actual limit is constrained by the storage size of the table.
+  - Postgres can handle large data values efficiently by compressing and store them outside the table.
 - Error: Dirty database version 20231219090208.
 Fix and force version.
   - Why?
     - Before a migration runs, each db sets a dirty flag.
 Execuation stops if a migration fails and dirty state persists.